 I had been experimenting with food and plants since 2002.
 A mystery incident ignited searching questions in 2008 when our daughter miraculously stopped developing recurrent respiratory infections after a house move.
 Was it dust mites?
 We had gutted the house before we moved in, so all was new inside.
 No, it probably wasn't dust mites (one of the major allergens in kids).

 Having worked for barristers for 20+ years, evidence-based research was a guiding light slowly investigating food and plants but not getting anywhere in a hurry.
 No results, .YET.

 Life had not changed considerably since drinking lemon juice in water or eating a bit of ginger in a stir fry.

 Where I did excel right from the get-go was with our horses, by complete accident.
-We were a tiny bit terrified of vet bills which can start from $5,000 for a sick horse.
-In earnest, I checked our horses every day, clean water, skin, hair, eyes, ears, legs, most especially their hooves; their walking.
+We were a tiny bit terrified of vet bills which can occasionally start from $5,000 for a sick horse.
+In earnest, I checked our horses every day, clean water, mouth, skin, hair, eyes, ears, legs, most especially their hooves; their walking.
 Were they alert, active, happy?
 I was trialing food, basic nutrients and plants with them in small amounts to begin with, including cooked and cooled mashed sweet potato and pumpkin for shiny coats and skin care.

 Guess what, major success from early in the piece.
 Ten out of ten.
 The dogs were getting NO more ear infections… While a massive amount of horsey people we know were and are devastated by vet bills, we were having none.
 Why was that?
 I was very simply making sure their guts were being cleared of toxins.
 I wasn’t pedantic about it, just listening and watching and being clever.
 And it worked.